-- (i) The construction of a new foundation under an existing building located within the regulatory flood plain may be permitted provided accepted floodproofing and erosion control measures are incorporated into the foundation design. - (ii) Applications for the construction of a new foundation in combination with the construction of an addition shall also be subject to the applicable policies for additions as set out in this document.
+- (i) The construction of a new foundation under an existing building located within the regulatory flood plain will be permitted provided that accepted floodproofing and erosion control measures are incorporated into the foundation design. - (ii) Applications for the construction of a new foundation in combination with the construction of an addition shall also be subject to the applicable policies for additions as set out in this document. - (iii) Repair of existing foundation is permitted if less than 50% of the existing foundation is replaced.

-6.2.9 Auxiliary Buildings
+6.2.8 Auxiliary Buildings

-- (i) A non-residential auxiliary building with a gross floor area larger than 10 square metres and up to 50 square metres (total of all combined auxiliary structures) may be permitted in the floodway provided that: - a) it is located in an area where the depth of flooding does not exceed 0.3 metres and it is firmly anchored to withstand the effects of flooding without structural damage; - b) it is floodproofed; - c) the building is one storey only and contains no living space; - d) the building is detached. - (ii) Agricultural buildings may be exempt from the above requirements depending on location, use, local conditions, etc. (see also the policies under Section 6.1.1). - (iii) The Authority will also recommend that where possible, that permitted auxiliary buildings should be located outside the flood plain or to the least flood susceptible location within the property.
+(i) Non-residential auxiliary buildings with a gross floor area larger than 10 square metres and up to 50 square metres (total of all combined auxiliary structures) may be permitted in the floodway provided that:

+- a) it is located in an area where the depth of flooding does not exceed 0.3 metres and it is firmly anchored to withstand the effects of flooding without structural damage; - b) it is floodproofed; - c) the building contains no habitable space; - d) the building is detached. - (ii) Agricultural buildings may be exempt from the above requirements depending on location, use, local conditions, etc. (see also the policies under Section 6.1.1). - (iii) Permitted auxiliary buildings shall be located outside the flood plain or to the least flood susceptible location within the property.

-6.2.10 Open Structures (detached)
+6.2.9 Open Structures (detached)